ahmedesam2333/Social-Media-REST-API-/README.md

 ---

-## Planned Features — Roadmap
+## Roadmap

 The following modules represent the full planned scope of the project.
-They will be built incrementally and this section will be updated as each one ships.
+Built incrementally — this section updates as each feature ships.

 ---